MediaArea/RAWcooked/Doc/Case_study.md

 - 40Gbps Network card
 - NAS storage on 40GB network

-The more CPU threads you have the better your FFmpeg encoding to FFV1 will perform.
+The more CPU threads you have the better your FFmpeg mux to FFV1 will perform.
 To calculate the CPU threads for your server you can multiply the Threads x Cores x Sockets.
 So for our congiguration this would be 2 (threads) x 16 (sockets) x 2 (cores) = 64.
 To retrieve these figures we would use Linux's ```lscpu```.

-Our previous 2K film encoding configuration:
+Our previous server configuration:
 - Virtual Machine of a NAS storage device
 - AMD Opteron 22xx (Gen 2 Class Opteron)
 - 12GB RAM